-Intel® Graphics Performance Analyzers (Intel® GPA) for macOS* Host provides a solution for graphics analysis and optimization that can help you improve performance of OpenGL*/OpenGL ES* games and other graphics-intensive applications.
+Intel® Graphics Performance Analyzers (Intel® GPA) for macOS* Host provides a solution for graphics analysis and optimization that can help you improve performance of OpenGL* or Metal* games and other graphics-intensive applications.
 These tools offer a common and integrated user interface for collecting performance data, so you can quickly see performance opportunities in your application, save time and effort, and get your product to market faster.

 Using Intel® GPA, you can test your games on various platforms to find the best optimizations for each platform, and to enable/disable certain features (such as detailed terrain features or additional interactive game elements) until you achieve the optimal game-playing experience.

 On OS* X, you can use the following tools:

 Graphics Monitor: Launch your application for analysis and run all the other Intel GPA tools from a single context menu.
 Configure analysis settings for profiling applications.

 System Analyzer and System Analyzer HUD (Heads-Up Display): Analyze metrics in real time during your application run to determine whether your application is CPU- or GPU-bound, and perform optimization experiments with state overrides to identify potential bottlenecks without recompiling your code.
 Capture frame files and trace files for further in-depth analysis with Graphics Frame Analyzer and Graphics Trace Analyzer, respectively.

 For details, see the System Analysis topic for applications.